• Skip to main content

 Use Social Media to Save Money Marketing Your Business

-Entrepreneurs and small businesses nowadays are taking full advantage of social media to promote their company, products, and services.
+Entrepreneurs and small businesses nowadays are taking full advantage of social media to promote their companies, products, and services.
 And why shouldn’t they?

 Social media marketing is a form of “earned media” (as opposed to paid media) as it is driven organically by word of mouth, not dollars and cents.